Why we need more Urban Trees

 A more successful local economy

 Trees help to create jobs and increase productivity and innovation.
 They encourage inward investment and can increase property values by up to 18%.
+Retail areas with trees perform better than those without.

 Supporting diverse urban wildlife

 Trees play a vital role in the urban ecosystem, by helping to support a great variety of wildlife, which people can enjoy close to home.
+Birds, insects and animals all need trees to provide food and shelter.

 Enhancing landscape quality